babab/tuhinga/README.rst

-tuhinga
+Tuhinga
 ==============================================================================

-tuhinga is a minimalistic markup language that translates to XML/HTML.
+Tuhinga is a minimalistic markup language that translates to XML/HTML.

 license
 -------